MohamedBehhar/MohamedBehhar/README.md

-- 👋 Hi, I’m @MohamedBehhar
+- 👋 Hi, I’m Mohamed from Morocco
 - 👀 1337 student, interested in web developement
 - 🌱 I’m currently trying to master JavaScript and learn React.
 - :white_check_mark: My aim is to became a MERN stack developper by the end of 2020.